DianaGeorgievaa/xml-fmi-2019/README.md

 # xml-fmi-2019
-Learning repository for XML Technologies for Semantic Web course at FMI 2019-2020
+Learning repository for XML Technologies for Semantic Web course at FMI, winter semester 2019-2020